 5) Cost

 This is probably the last thing you will consider before you place your order.
-Obviously, plastic beats other materials, as it's the most economically of all.
+Obviously, plastic beats other materials, as it's the most economical of all.

 Materials | Score |